Embedded property-graph database with native vector and full-text indexing.

 pip install latticedb

-from latticedb import Database, hash_embed
+from latticedb import Database

-with Database("knowledge.db", create=True, enable_vector=True, vector_dimensions=128) as db:
+with Database("knowledge.db", create=True, enable_vectors=True, vector_dimensions=128) as db:

 with db.write() as txn: